ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-ca.md

 > [!warning]
 >
-> For domain names with a *generic* extension (**gTLDs** such as *.com*, *.net*, *.info*, *.org*, etc.), the initial expiration date of the domain name is retained.
-OVHcloud shall increment for free an additional year’s subscription in addition to the transfer made.
+> For domain names with a *generic* extension (**gTLD**s such as *.com*, *.net*, *.info*, *.org*, etc.), the initial expiration date of the domain name is retained.
+After a successful transfer, OVHcloud extends the subscription for another year at no extra charge.
-> For example, it is 04/06/2023 and your domain name with a *generic* extension expires on 29/09/2023 **before** the transfer.
-Once you have transferred your domain name to OVHcloud, it will expire on 29/09/2024.
+> For example, your domain name with a *generic* extension expires on 29/09/2023 and is transferred on 04/06/2023.
+Once you have transferred your domain name to OVHcloud, the new expiration date is 29/09/2024.
 >
-> For domain names with a *local* or *regional* extension (**ccTLDs** such as *.fr*, *.be*, *.de*, *.es*, etc.), it depends on the extensions and rules put in place by the **registry* of the extension in question.
+> For domain names with a *country* or *regional* extension (**ccTLD**s such as *.fr*, *.be*, *.de*, *.es*, etc.), the transfer rules depend on the specifications put in place by the **registry* of the extension in question.
-> Once the transfer is complete, check the expiry date of your domain name directly from your OVHcloud Control Panel.
+> Once the transfer is complete, check the expiry date of your domain name in your OVHcloud Control Panel.
 >
 > To do this, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca), then go to the `Web Cloud`{.action} section.
 In the left-hand column, click on `Domain names`{.action} then select the domain name concerned.
-On the page that appears, and just below your domain name, on the top of the page, you will see the renewal date, with the **month** and **year** expiry date.
+The **month** and **year** of the next renewal are displayed below the domain name at the top of the page.
 >
-> Depending on the situation and the new expiry date of your domain name, a renewal of the domain may be necessary right after the transfer.
+> Depending on the situation and the new expiry date, a renewal of the domain name may be necessary right after the transfer.
 >

 ## Go further